mvp1235/Foodie/README.md

 ## Functionalities

+- Sign up for account using personal email address
+- Update email and password
 - Add new post, including a photo, a description, and location
 - Edit and delete post
 - Like and comment